Managing the application life-cycle isn’t just about cost savings.

 A Collaboration Hub Keeps Stakeholders Informed

 A current and connected data set is key to successful application management.
-Data-owners need to access their application lists and reports on the status of application transformation projects.
-They need to be able to edit the data easily day-to-day, updating the central repository.
+Data-owners need to access their application lists and reports.
+Managers and architects also need to capture information flows, business process and capabilities and technology infrastructure.
+They need to be able to edit this data easily day-to-day, updating the central repository.

 Application portfolio lists, visualizations and reports should be easy to find.
-Ideally, they are online software embedded as part of the everyday workplace applications (MS Teams, or on company intranets)
+Ideally, they are online software embedded as part of the everyday workplace applications (MS Teams, or similar)

 Accurate Metrics for Reporting on your Application Portfolio